Black Cobain: 2011–present

 His 2011 mixtape, Young, Gifted & Black, hosted by Rocksmith Tokyo, featured Wale, Stalley, and production from Tone P and 88-Keys.

 Black Cobain has the most carbon footprints of any emerging artist by touring 53+ markets worldwide as the official opener for Wale's Ambition Tour 2011-2012.
-He was recently placed under consideration by XXL magazine as a 2012 Freshman Class Candidate.
+He was placed under consideration by XXL magazine as a 2012 Freshman Class Candidate.
 He recently completed the 2012 leg of the Ambition Tour with Wale.

 In April 2012 he toured the United Kingdom as the featured rap artist in the Mark Ronson Royal Ballet production "Carbon Life" alongside singers Boy George, Hero Fisher, Alison Mosshart, Jonathan Pierce and Mr. Wyatt.
 Black Cobain released his fourth mixtape, Cheers, on April 30, 2012, executive produced by Le'Greg O. Harrison of The Board Administration.
 Cheers is hosted by Orisue and Live Mixtapes and has features from Wale, Magazeen, J. Holiday, Jose Guapo, and Tre, and production from Tone P, Beat Billionaire, Hello Chi-City, Mark Henry, and Jay Amadeus.

 On April 25, 2012, Black Cobain cut his hair to signify professional growth and development into the next stage of his career as an artist.
 This transition took his fan base by surprise but was welcomed after he explained his reasoning for the departure from his long locks.

 In August 2012 Black Cobain toured as an official opener for the Meek Mill Dreams and Nightmares Tour.
 He is also featured on Wale's track Bag of Money Remix alongside Rick Ross, Lil Wayne, Yo Gotti, T-Pain, French Montana, and Omarion.

 He is a member of the national African American fraternity, Phi Beta Sigma (ΦΒΣ).
 He was initiated into the Alpha Alpha Alpha Chapter at Virginia State University.
 He is being considered for the 2014 XXL magazine freshman class.